~ History of Puzzle Boxes ~

 very artistic expression – what he likes to call working art, because they are

 something that you can really interact with as well as display for their esthetic value.
 And because these tricky boxes were designed to be used as well as looked at,

 they really can make a great stash box to place everything from jewelry, secret

 documents or any other favorite keepsakes.
 The Original Limited Edition

-designs have been purchased by collectors and enthusiast around the world.
+designs have been purchased by collectors and enthusiasts around the world.
 If

 you're looking for really unique handcrafted hardwood puzzle boxes, one of